Skip to main content

 Aggressive Sales Tactics

-"This price is only valid today."
-"We're raising prices next month."
-"Sign now for a discount."
+"This price is only available today."
+"We're putting rates up next month."
+"Sign now and we'll knock 20% off."
 Run.
-Legitimate software doesn't need pressure tactics to close a deal.
+Good software doesn't need high-pressure tactics to get people to buy it.

 Vague Answers About Data

-Your customer data is enormously valuable.
-If a vendor can't clearly explain how you'd export it or what happens to it when you leave, proceed with extreme caution.
+Your customer data is incredibly valuable.
+If a vendor gets cagey when you ask how you'd export it — or what happens to it if you leave — proceed with extreme caution.
+That's a massive red flag.

 Long Contracts

-Annual contracts with auto-renewal clauses exist to lock you in.
+Annual contracts with sneaky auto-renewal clauses exist for one reason: to lock you in.
 Good software earns your loyalty month by month.
-Always look for month-to-month options.
+Always push for month-to-month terms.

 Hidden Costs

-"Oh, that feature is an add-on."
-"Training is extra."
-"Integration will be £500."
-Get the full, complete price in writing before you sign anything.
+"Oh, that module is an add-on."
+"Training costs extra."
+"The integration fee is £500."
+Get the full, itemised price in writing before you put pen to paper.
+No exceptions.

 Price vs. Value

-Florist POS systems range from about £50/month up to £500/month.
-The price tag alone tells you almost nothing.
+Florist POS systems range from roughly £50 a month up to £500 a month.
+The price tag on its own tells you almost nothing.

-What matters is what you're getting for that money:
+What actually matters is what that money gets you:

-- Hours saved on order entry and admin
+• Hours clawed back on order entry and admin

-A £200/month system that saves you two hours every day is far better value than a £50/month system that creates extra work.
-Do the maths - include the cost of your time.
+A system costing £200 a month that saves you two hours every day is far better value than one at £50 that creates extra work.
+Do the maths.
+Factor in what your time is actually worth.

 Making the Final Decision

 You've sat through the demos.
-You've asked the questions.
+You've grilled the salespeople.
 Now what?

 Trust Your Gut

-If the software felt clunky during the demo, it'll feel clunky every day.
-You're going to live in this system.
-It should feel natural, not like a fight.
+If the software felt clunky during the demo, it'll feel clunky every single day.
+You're going to live in this system — it should feel natural, not like wrestling a bear.

 Prioritise the Basics

-Fancy features mean nothing if basic order entry is slow and awkward.
-Focus on the workflows you'll repeat a hundred times a day, not the edge cases that crop up once a month.
+Fancy features mean nothing if basic order entry is slow and clumsy.
+Focus on the things you'll do a hundred times a day, not the edge cases that pop up once a month.

 Talk to Real Users

-Vendor-provided references will always be glowing - that's the point.
-Search online for reviews, ask around in florist groups, dig for the unfiltered opinions.
+Vendor-supplied references will always be glowing — that's literally the point.
+Search online, ask around in florist Facebook groups, find the unfiltered opinions.
+They're out there.

 Plan for Growth

-Pick software that can scale with your business.
-Opening a second location, bringing on new staff, or doubling your order volume shouldn't mean starting from scratch.
+Pick something that can scale.
+Opening a second shop, hiring new staff, doubling your Christmas order volume — none of that should mean starting from scratch with new software.

 Test Before Committing

-Most vendors offer trials or pilot periods.
+Most vendors offer trials.
 Actually use them.
-Enter real orders.
-Run through your worst-case scenarios.
-See how the system copes with your business, not a hypothetical one.
+Put real orders through.
+Run your worst-case scenarios.
+See how the system handles your business — not some made-up demo version of it.

-The right POS system keeps your flower shop humming.
-The wrong one drains your time, your patience, and your money - every single day.
+The right POS system keeps your flower shop running smoothly.
+The wrong one bleeds your time, your patience, and your money — day after day after day.

-Don't get dazzled by feature lists.
-What matters is sender/recipient handling, delivery scheduling, card messages, production workflow, and customer management.
-Everything else is secondary.
+Don't get hypnotised by feature lists.
+Sender/recipient handling, delivery scheduling, card messages, production workflow, customer management.
+That's what matters.
+Everything else is window dressing.

 Take your time with this decision.
-Ask the hard questions.
-Talk to other florists who've been through it.
-The software you choose will be part of your business for years, so make sure it's a genuine fit.
+Ask the awkward questions.
+Talk to other florists who've actually been through it — not just the ones the vendor hand-picked.
+Whatever you choose, you'll be living with it for years, so make sure it genuinely fits how you work.

 Want to see a POS built specifically for florists?
 Book a demo with Digital Florists and experience the difference.